 If you have a fever, cough, or respiratory distress, please call 801-429-2000 to speak with a receptionist before coming to the clinic.
 If you have a future appointment that can be rescheduled, please contact a receptionist to reschedule your appointment.

-Unless a patient is under the age of 18, no visitors should attend appointments.
-We ask that all non-essential visitors remain at home or in the car.
+Unless a patient is under the age of 18, we ask that you limit the number of visitors who attend appointments.

 We are open during our normal business hours.
 Mental health and medical services are also available via telehealth.
 Patients will need a valid email and a smart device to set up telehealth services.
 Click here for more information about our telehealth services.